Steven674/s14a2020/README.md

 2. Lab 2 - get started with data science using Numpy, Pandas, Scikit Learn, and Matplot Lib and connect these tools to the Flask app.
 3. Lab 3 - connect to a database with PostgresSQL and use in Flask with models.
 4. Lab 4 - use flask to deliver data to a client request and build data visualizations using d3.
+5. Lab 5 - Manage users with db authentication and sessions.